davepacheco/registrar/README.md

 `"type"`    | string                   | the specific subtype of record to use for the host records created for this instance `"service"` | optional object          | if present, a service record will be created with properties described by this object (see below)

-Registrar creates the following records:
+With this information, Registrar creates the following records:

 * A host record is *always* created at `$(hostname).$domain`.  `$(hostname)` here is the system's hostname (see hostname(1)) and `$domain` refers to the